 In September 2019, we announced that our Phase 3 HARMONY relapse prevention trial evaluating pimavanserin for the treatment of DRP would be stopped early for positive efficacy as it met the primary endpoint, demonstrating a highly statistically significant longer time to relapse of psychosis with pimavanserin compared to placebo in a planned interim efficacy analysis.
 In December 2019, we announced top-line results from the HARMONY study in a presentation at the 12th CTAD Meeting.
 Pimavanserin met the primary endpoint of the study by significantly reducing the risk of relapse of psychosis by 2.8 fold compared to placebo (HR = 0.353; one-sided p=0.0023).
 In addition, pimavanserin met the key secondary endpoint by significantly reducing risk of discontinuation for any reason by 2.2 fold (HR = 0.452; one-sided p=0.0024).
-In the 12-week open-label treatment period, 61.8% of eligible patients met prespecified criteria for pimavanserin treatment response at both week 8 and week 12 and were subsequently randomized into the double-blind period of the study.
-For patients in the open-label treatment period, change from baseline to week 8 and week 12 on the SAPS-H+D score improved by 63.0% and 75.2% respectively.
+In the 12-week open-label treatment period, 61.8% of eligible patients met pre-specified criteria for pimavanserin treatment response at both week 8 and week 12 and were subsequently randomized into the double-blind period of the study.
+In an exploratory analysis in the open label-phase, the mean percent reduction from baseline on the SAPS+HD was 46.9%, 63.0% and 75.2%, at Weeks 4, 8 and enriched Week 12 population, respectively.

 Pimavanserin was well-tolerated over the entire nine-month study duration.
 Patients receiving pimavanserin treatment had no worsening in cognition, as measured by the MMSE score, from baseline and no worsening of motor symptoms, as measured by the ESRS-A, from baseline.
 In the double-blind period, adverse events were observed in 41.0% of patients on pimavanserin and 36.6% of patients on placebo.
 Discontinuations due to adverse events were 2.9% for pimavanserin and 3.6% for placebo.
 Serious adverse events were 4.8% in the pimavanserin group and 3.6% in the placebo group.
 One death was reported in the open-label period and one death was reported in the pimavanserin group during the double-blind period.
 Investigators determined neither death was related to the study drug.
 Additionally, pimavanserin did not result in clinically significant differences in vital signs, weight, or daytime sedation compared to placebo.
-We plan to submit a sNDA to the FDA for DRP in the summer of 2020.